 If you have made it this far, then you have made some strong decisions to grow your family through adoption.
 You are almost there!
 I know how difficult yet exciting this entire journey can be.
 I went through years of failed pregnancies and infertility, and waited three years to be selected for a child placement through the CPS program.
 I kept getting passed up because I was a single adoptive parent.
 I was seeing the journey very dim before a friend referred me to LifeLong Adoptions.
 He had such a good experience and I knew it was worth investigating.

-Then one day, after only three months, I received the call from LifeLong informing me that I was matched with a birthmother.
+Then one day, after only three months, I received the call from LifeLong informing me that I had been chosen by an expectant mother.
 It was an unusual situation because the baby was coming within a few days.
-LifeLong was amazing at giving me all the details about the birth mother, guiding me step by step.
+LifeLong was amazing at giving me all the details about the expectant mother and guiding me step by step.
 I went from waiting and waiting… to rushing at the drop of a dime to witness my baby’s birth.
-I drove to meet the birthmother Megan.
+I drove to meet the expectant mother Megan.
 She was sweet, open, and completely cooperative.
 I don’t think I could have wished for a smoother interaction.
-We discussed the birth plan, type of adoption, her, and her wishes for her unborn child.
+We discussed her birth plan, the type of adoption she wanted, her, and her wishes for her unborn child.
 I recall she said, “I see this as a gift I am giving someone, and I want that someone to be you.”
 I was so choked up and lost for words.

 We thought the baby was coming that weekend, but we were wrong.
 I returned to my home state on standby, and then I received a call from Megan two days later that her doctor was going to induce her.
 The baby was already nine pounds!
 So I took off again and drove straight for five hours.
 All that waiting, all those days and nights of imagining, all came to an end when I held my baby for the first time.
 She was perfect.
 I was set up in a private room where we spent the first few nights together in the hospital.
 Then we were required to stay in the birth state an additional ten days.
 Those ten days were the moments I will remember my entire life.